Why use Greendale?

-Greendale's responsibly-fished and MSC-approved Hake is caught by our netter fleet which includes the Govenek of Ladram which lands it's catches into Newlyn, Cornwall and Brixham, Devon.
-Click here to see where the Govenek is fishing now
+Greendale's responsibly-fished and MSC-approved Hake is caught by our netter fleet which includes the Govenek of Ladram and the Amanda of Ladram which lands their catches into Newlyn, Cornwall and Brixham, Devon.

 "I have had several versions of this dish and cooked it many times, the “green sauce” comes from the amount of parsley used in the dish, its that classic Catalonian mix of garlic and parsley that just simply works together that makes it so enjoyable, the clams add a wonderful saltiness, done well you can taste the sea."
 Mitch Tonks, Rockfish.